Reductions of modular Galois representations of Slope (2,3): The Jordan-Hölder series of

 Otherwise, $X_{r-2}$ has at least three distinct Jordan-Hölder factors by \cref{lem:XrInXr1InXr2}: By \cref{prop:XrAst0IffSrMin} and \cref{lem:JHXr},

 By \cref{lem:Xr2V2xXrpp}, there is thus an $\F_p[M]$-linear surjection

 \begin{prop} Let $r \geq p$.
-If $r \equiv 3 \mod p-1$ and $\Sigma(r'') < p$, then
+If $r \equiv 3 \mod (p-1)$ and $\Sigma(r'') < p$, then

 \end{prop} \begin{proof} For $a=3$ the right-hand side of \cref{eq:Va2V2ToXr2} is $V_1 \otimes V_2$.
-By \cref{prop:JHXrppxV2},
+By \cite[Prop.
+4.9]{BG}

 That is, there is an epimorphism with only two Jordan-Hölder factors onto $X_{r-2}$.
-Because $r \geq p$, there are by \cref{lem:XrInXr1InXr2}.(i) (which is \cite[Lemma 4.1]{BG}) at least two Jordan-Hölder factors in $X_{r-2}$; therefore this epimorphism must be an isomorphism. \end{proof}
+Because $r \geq p$, by \cref{lem:XrInXr1InXr2}.(i) we have $0 \neq X_r \neq X_{r-1}$, therefore $X_{r-2}$ has at least two Jordan-Hölder factors; therefore this epimorphism must be an isomorphism. \end{proof}

-Alternatively, if $r \equiv 3 \mod p-1$ and $\Sigma(r'')$ is minimal, that is, $\Sigma(r'') = 1$, then $r = p^n + 2$.
+Alternatively, if $r \equiv 3 \mod (p-1)$ and $\Sigma(r'')$ is minimal, that is, $\Sigma(r'') = 1$, then $r = p^n + 2$.
 In particular, $r$ satisfies the conditions of \cref{lem:XrInXr1InXr2}, and the inclusion $X_{r-1} \subseteq X_{r-2}$ is an equality.
-By \cite[Proposition 4.9]{BG},
+By \cref{lem:JHTensor}.\ref{en:JHTensor0p-1},

-Let $a$ in $\{ 4, \ldots, p-1 \}$ such that $r \equiv a \mod p-1$.
+Let $a$ in $\{ 4, \ldots, p-1 \}$ such that $r \equiv a \mod (p-1)$.
 By \cref{lem:digits-minimality}, if $\Sigma(r'')$ is minimal, then $\Sigma(r')$ and $\Sigma(r)$ are minimal, too.

 \begin{prop} Let $p > 2$.
-Let $a$ in $ \left\{ 4, \ldots, p-1 \right\}$ such that $r-2 \equiv a-2 \mod p-1$ and $r \geq p$.
+Let $a$ in $\left\{ 3, \ldots, p-1 \right\}$ such that $r-2 \equiv a-2 \mod (p-1)$ and $r \geq p$.
 Let $\Sigma(r'') < p$. \begin{enumerate} \item If $r = p^n + r_0$ where $r_0 = a-1$ and $n > 0$, then

 \item otherwise,

 \end{enumerate}